Billie Lou Watt: Career

 Her first role on a professional stage came two years later at the St. Louis Municipal Opera production of The American Way.
 Her first acting role using mainly her voice was heard by listeners of the KMOX radio program The Land We Live In.
-She graduated from Ritenour High School and Northwestern University in Chicago, Illinois before continuing her acting career in the touring company of the play Kiss and Tell.
-This would lead up to performing on the stages of New York City, with special thanks to George Abbott for hiring her for the musical Barefoot Boy with Cheek.
-She also appeared in Little Women and King of Hearts during her time on Broadway.
+She graduated from Ritenour High School.

 Watt's first regular role on television had her portraying the girlfriend of the title character in The Billy Bean Show (1949, 1951).
 A review of The Billy Bean Show in the trade publication Billboard said: "Billie Lou Watt did a smooth job as his girl friend.
 This ingenue should be a natural for many television shows."
 She also appeared on the 1958 series From These Roots as Maggie Barber Weaver.

 Her career in animation began after she and her husband Hal Studer were suggested by Fred Ladd as actors in his journey into animation, with their first successful project being Astro Boy in 1963.
 Along the way, Billie Lou and Hal learned how to write character dialog and situations as Ladd brought in more shows to work on, resulting in such series as Kimba the White Lion (as Kimba) and Gigantor (as Jimmy Sparks).
 Ladd's cast remained close during Watt's career, including her friend Ray Owens, his wife Sonia, and Gilbert Mack.
 Watt returned to acting as herself on the soap opera The Edge of Night in the role of Florence Hatcher in 1967, but her longest television role would be Ellie Harper Bergman on Search for Tomorrow from 1968 to 1981.

 Watt continued to provide voice-acting and script-writing duties for English redubs of Japanese anime, such as the 1970s feature-length Jack and the Beanstalk (as Jack), Taro the Dragon Boy (as the title character), and the Biblical-based television series Superbook (as Christopher Peeper and various other characters) and The Flying House (as Justin Casey and various other characters).

-Later in life, Watt and her voice became of great help for radio listeners of In-Touch Networks who are visually impaired or completely blind.
+Later in life, Watt's voice was heard by radio listeners of In-Touch Networks who are visually impaired or completely blind.
 Watt's final acting role was the voice of Ma Bagge (Eustace's mother) on the series Courage the Cowardly Dog from 1999 to 2001.
-The fourth season of Courage the Cowardly Dog was dedicated to her memory.
+The fourth (and final) season of Courage the Cowardly Dog was dedicated to her memory.